Discover Dorset during your glamping adventure at Feather Down Mount Pleasant

 2. Can I park at the tent house?

-There is a parking lot for cars at the farmhouse.
-From there you can use a wheelbarrow to bring the luggage to the accommodation.
+There is a parking lot for cars at the farm.
+From there, you can use a wheelbarrow to bring your luggage to the accommodation.
 Cars are not allowed on the farm grounds or near the tents.

 3. What is there to do in the area?

-The surroundings of Mount Pleasant Farm in Dorset are full of opportunities for adventurous and relaxing trips.
-Climb Bulbarrow Hill for stunning views, or explore charming Blandford Forum with its historic buildings and cozy cafes.
-Nature and beach lovers can head to the famous Jurassic Coast, where you can search for fossils or enjoy a day by the sea.
-For an authentic experience, catch the steam train to Corfe Castle or visit the lively coastal town of Swanage.
-Hiking, biking and exploring local markets - there is always something to do here in the beautiful countryside of Dorset!
+The surroundings of Mount Pleasant Farm in Dorset are full of opportunities for adventurous and relaxing outings.
+Climb Bulbarrow Hill for a stunning view, or discover the charming Blandford Forum with its historic buildings and cozy cafés.
+Nature and beach lovers can visit the famous Jurassic Coast, where you can hunt for fossils or enjoy a day by the sea.
+For an authentic experience, take the steam train to Corfe Castle or visit the lively seaside town of Swanage.
+Hiking, cycling, and exploring local markets—there is always something to do here in the beautiful nature of Dorset!

 4. What are the check-in and check-out times for Feather Down Mount Pleasant?